Plays

 La Tofana’s Poison Emporium

 Set in 17th century Rome, Tofana’s Apothecary dutifully serves those who have nowhere else to turn.
 Three generations of women craft potions to treat every ailment, from itchy rashes to tempestuous husbands.
 But when a deadly scandal threatens their very existence, each must decide her own fate as the authorities close in around them.
-Joy McCullough’s bold new play reveals how in times of darkness, perhaps love, trust, and solidarity—mixed with a dash of rebellion—is just what the apothecary ordered.n which a recent college graduate moves to Guatemala, learns to say yes, and climbs a volcano (which is not a metaphor).
+Joy McCullough’s bold new play reveals how in times of darkness, perhaps love, trust, and solidarity—mixed with a dash of rebellion—is just what the apothecary ordered.

 Photo Credit: Joe Iano Photography